robonexx/portfolio_2021/README.md

 # React training by creating a portfolio

-I learned a lot during the process and will definitly keep on changing and learning more, then eventually create a real portfolio site.
+I did a lot of testing on this one, and at the same time trying to have fun.
+No the best choices.
+Not responsive more then to a desktop and samsung 10 wich i used to check.

+Will do a more serious and clean portfolio in a near future.

 I've learned how to use Basics of react, react-router, react-icons, styled-components, react-spring, getting in an API call amongst other things.